-NOTE: bwctl has been replaced by pScheduler.
+NOTE: bwctl and related tools have been replaced by pScheduler.

 bwctl is used to run a number of network testing tools.
 It ensures that only one test is running at a time. bwctl is a wrapper for a number of tools such as iperf / iperf3, nuttcp, ping, owping, traceroute, and tracepath.
 You need to install both bwctl and the tools the bwctl runs on test endpoints.
 By default bwctl runs iperf.

 There are a number of public bwctl servers you can run a test to.
 ESnet bwctl servers are open to the entire R&E community.

 |bwctl -c receive_host||This will use your host as the sender, and run a 10 second iperf3 test.|

 |bwctl -c receive_host -t 30 -i 2||This will use your host as the sender, run a 30 second test, and show output every 2 secs (instead of the default of 1 sec).|

 |bwctl -c receive_host:55555 -t 30 -w 64M||This will run the same test, but will connect to the bwctl daemon on the remote host that is running on the non-standard port 55555 (more on ports below).
 The TCP window will be 64MB.|

 |bwctl -c receive_host -s send_host -t 30||This is very useful if you are not logged into one of the two endpoints.
 It runs a 30 second test from send_host to recv_host.|

 |bwctl -L 1000 -c receive_host||By default bwctl exits if it can not get a test slot within 5 minutes.
 Use the -L flag for heavily used servers where you might have to wait longer.|

 |bwctl -T iperf2 -c receive_host -s send_host -i 1 -u -b 500M||Use iperf2 instead of iperf2, and do a 500Mbps UDP test.|